titan3755/psix-gl/README.md

 # psix-gl
-A small-scale physics engine made with OpenGL and C++ [EXPERIMANTAL]
+A small-scale physics engine made with OpenGL and C++ [EXPERIMENTAL]